kelvintavarez10029/css-position-it-right-solved/README.md

 ## Standard requirements

-- [ ] Fork the project to your github account
+- [ x] Fork the project to your github account
-- [ ] Clone the project to your computer
+- [ x] Clone the project to your computer
-- [ ] Open the project in VSCode with `code <cloned_repo_folder_name>`
+- [x ] Open the project in VSCode with `code <cloned_repo_folder_name>`
-- [ ] This Assignment is NOT tested.
+- [ x] This Assignment is NOT tested.
 You can use all the desired creativity!
-- [ ] All the tasks of the "Specific requirements" section MUST be solved
+- [x ] All the tasks of the "Specific requirements" section MUST be solved
-- [ ] The project's file/folder structure should NOT be edited!
+- [ x] The project's file/folder structure should NOT be edited!
-- [ ] The index.html file should NOT be edited!
+- [ x] The index.html file should NOT be edited!
 The only acceptable change are additional classes added to elements.
 - [ ] VSCode IDE MUST have 0 problems listed
 - [ ] The code of the index.html and styles.css should pass the W3C validation (Feel free to use either the "w3c web validator" VSCode extension or the "Online w3c Markup Validation Service")
 - [ ] The code MUST be formatted with Prettier.